deltxprt/cloudflare-ddns/README.md

 ## Usage

+> [!WARNING]
-This will only work if you host your dns with cloudflare.
+> This will only work if you host your dns with cloudflare.

 The app will run on an interval that you set or default to 5 minutes.
 It will check your public ip via the url 'https://cloudflare.com/cdn-cgi/trace' and update the record if it has changed.